eshanis/mm-github-pages-starter/_posts/2020-07-17-HTML-Links-clickable-text-and-pictures.md

 ```

    <h1 id="top">Linking to Sections on The Same Page</h1>
-   <div>Use the "id" tag at the section you want to link and "#" before the name when specifying "href= ".</div>
+   <div>Use the "id" tag at the section you want to link and "#" before the name when specifying "a href= ".</div>

    <div>When you click on "Section1", It takes you to the paragraph below that says "Section 1". </div>
    <div>Example</div>